romankurnovskii/romankurnovskii.github.io/content/posts/math-support.md

 draft: true
 ---

-Eureka supports the rendering of mathematical formulas by using KaTeX.
+Theme supports the rendering of mathematical formulas by using KaTeX.

 <!--more-->